 How to plant Ophiopogon

 This group of evergreen perennials are part of the Lily family and are related to Convallaria – although they have a much more distinctive grass like appearance, which is their appeal.
 Often used as ground cover, this clump forming perennial is fully hardy and can be grown in full sun, partial shade or even full shade.
-It isn’t fussy about soil type, tolerating clay soils, sandy soils and rich loamy soils.
+Ophiopogon, also known as Lilyturf, isn’t fussy about soil type, tolerating clay soils, sandy soils and rich loamy soils.
 This useful little plant can be used under shrubs and trees for ground cover or to create a striking contrast, as well as in pots for a modern or edgy feel.

 How to plant

-- Soak the roots in water for 3-6 hours prior to planting.
-Pot into temporary 2 litre (or 15-20cm diameter) pots, using a good quality multi-purpose compost.
+— Soak the roots in water for 3-6 hours prior to planting.
+Pot into temporary 2 litre (or 15-20cm diameter) pots, using a good quality multi-purpose compost with added grit to aid drainage.

 Aftercare

-- These low-maintenance plants are fairly self-sufficient once they’re settled in.
-They provide year-round interest with their foliage, however they may need tidying from time to time by removing any leaves which have started to die back or lost their colour
+— These low-maintenance plants are fairly self-sufficient once they’re settled in.
+They provide year-round interest with their foliage, however they may need tidying from time to time by removing any leaves which have started to die back or lost their colour.

 — Ophiopogon forms a clump over time and growth can become congested.
 In autumn or early spring, you can lift and split clumps and re-plant them further apart from one another, or use the additional sections in other areas of the garden.